With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreLas Cumbres Community Services Inc is a mental health clinic in Santa Fe County, New Mexico, located at 1911 5th Street, Suite 100, 87505 zip code.
 Las Cumbres Community Services Inc offers outpatient treatment.
-Las Cumbres Community Services Inc provides dialectical behavior therapy, trauma therapy and couples/family therapy to young adults, children / adolescents and seniors 65 or older.
-Las Cumbres Community Services Inc also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and seniors or older adults.
-Some other services provided by Las Cumbres Community Services Inc include court-ordered outpatient treatment, family psychoeducation and intensive case management.
+Las Cumbres Community Services Inc provides activity therapy, individual psychotherapy and couples/family therapy to seniors 65 or older, adults and children / adolescents.
+Las Cumbres Community Services Inc also supports clients referred from the court/judicial system, seniors or older adults and children/adolescents with serious emotional disturbance.
+Some other services provided by Las Cumbres Community Services Inc include intensive case management, case management and court-ordered outpatient treatment.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.